jessiepelosi/hipergator_intro/Arabidopsis_genome/Arabidopsis_genome_tut.md

 fasterq-dump SRR3156596 --split-files
 ```

-> <u>Note:</u> Once you have retrieved the raw reads, you may want to make a directory to keep them in by themselves for organizational purposes.
+> Note: Once you have retrieved the raw reads, you may want to make a directory to keep them in by themselves for organizational purposes.
 You may also want to do the same with each step below just so you know which files belong to each step.
 However, the way you organize is ultimately up to you -- you will figure out an organization system that works for you with practice!

 ## 2. Quality Check